Sunglasses Lens Coatings and Treatments: Expert Guide

 Q: Can I wear polarized sunglasses while using electronic devices?

-A: You can, but polarized lenses might make it harder to read some LCD screens.
+A: You can, but polarized lenses might make it harder to read some digital screens.
 If you’re constantly checking your phone or other devices, consider non-polarized options.

 Q: How long do lens coatings typically last?